 CERTIFICATION AND AGREEMENT

-BY SIGNING BELOW THE OFFEROR CERTIFIES THAT ALL THE FOLLOWING REPRESENTATIONS AND CERTIFICATIONS ARE ACCURATE, CURRENT AND COMPLETE.

-FIRM:

-SIGNATURE:

-TITLE:

-DATE:

-SAVANNAH RIVER REMEDIATION LLC SOLICITATION NUMBER: ________

-NOTE: The penalty for making false statements in offers is prescribed in 18 U.S.C.
-1001.
+By signing the bottom of the designated pages, the Offeror certifies that ALL the following Representations and Certifications are accurate, current and complete.
+FIRM: Click here to enter text.
+TITLE: Click here to enter text.
+SAVANNAH RIVER MISSION COMPLETION LLC SOLICITATION NUMBER: Click here to enter text.

 AUTHORIZED NEGOTIATORS

-The Offeror represents that the following persons are authorized to negotiate on its behalf with Savannah River Remediation LLC in connection with this offer: (list names, titles, and telephone numbers of the authorized negotiators).
+The Offeror represents that the following persons are authorized to negotiate on its behalf with SAVANNAH RIVER MISSION COMPLETION LLC in connection with this offer: (list names, titles, and telephone numbers of the authorized negotiators).

+Click here to enter text.
+Click here to enter text.

 TYPE OF BUSINESS ORGANIZATION

 The Offeror represents that:

 It is:

-☐ a Corporation, incorporated in the state of:
+☐ a Corporation, incorporated in the state of: Click here to enter text.

-☐ an individual:

-☐ a partnership;

-☐ a joint venture;
+☐ an individual ☐ a partnership; ☐ a joint venture;

-☐ a non-profit or educational organization; or

-☐ a state or local government.
+☐ a non-profit or educational organization; or ☐ a state or local government.

-Its Data Universal Numbering System (DUNS) establishment number is:
+Its Data Universal Numbering System (DUNS) establishment number is: Click here to enter text.

-IDENTIFYING DATA OF OFFEROR
+IDENTIFYING DATA OF OFFEROR (This page must be signed)

 The Offeror ☐ is, ☐ is not

 domiciled in South Carolina.
 The domicile (home) of the Offeror is (address including zip code)

+Click here to enter text.

 The Offeror's principal place of business is (address including zip code)

+Click here to enter text.

-The Offeror is licensed as a
+The Offeror is licensed as a Click here to enter text.,

-Sole Proprietorship, Partnership or Corporation under the laws of the state of
+Sole Proprietorship, Partnership or Corporation under the laws of the state of Click here to enter text.

-The Offeror's business license or corporate registration number is
+The Offeror's business license or corporate registration number is Click here to enter text.

 (state in which number is provided,

 Business License or Corporate Registration)

+PLACE OF PERFORMANCE

+The Offeror, in the performance of any subcontract resulting from this solicitation,

+☐ intends, ☐ does not intend to use one or more plants or facilities located at different address from the address of the Offeror as indicated in this proposal.

+If Offeror checks "intends" in paragraph (a) above, it shall insert in the spaces provided below the required information:

+Place of Performance (Street Address, City, County, State and Zip Code)

+Click here to enter text.

+Name and Address of Owner and Operator of the Plant or Facility if other than Offeror.

+Click here to enter text.

 PARENT COMPANY AND IDENTIFYING DATA

 A "parent" company, for the purpose of this provision, is one that owns or controls the activities and basic business policies of the Offeror.
 To own the offering company means that the parent company must own more than 50 percent of the voting rights in that company.
 A company may control an Offeror as a parent even though not meeting the requirement for such ownership if the parent company is able to formulate, determine, or veto basic policy decisions of the Offeror through the use of dominant minority voting rights, use of proxy voting, or otherwise.